smukkejohan/RTIMULib/README.md

 * InvenSense MPU-9150 single chip IMU.
 * InvenSense MPU-6050 plus HMC5883 magnetometer on MPU-6050's aux bus (handled by the MPU-9150 driver).
 * InvenSense MPU-6050 gyros + acclerometers.
 Treated as MPU-9150 without magnetometers.
-* InvenSense MPU-9250 single chip IMU (I2C and SPI)
+* InvenSense MPU-9250 single chip IMU (I2C and SPI).
-* STM LSM9DS0 single chip IMU
+* STM LSM9DS0 single chip IMU.
-* STM LSM9DS1 single chip IMU (experimental)
+* STM LSM9DS1 single chip IMU (experimental).
 * L3GD20H + LSM303D (optionally with the LPS25H) as used on the Pololu AltIMU-10 v4.
 * L3GD20 + LSM303DLHC as used on the Adafruit 9-dof (older version with GD20 gyro) IMU.
 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).
 * Bosch BNO055 IMU with onchip fusion.
 Note: will not work reliably with RaspberryPi/Pi2 due to clock-stretching issues.

+The LSM9DS1 implementation was generously supplied by XECDesign.

 Pressure/temperature sensing is supported for the following pressure sensors: